jupyterhub/repo2docker/docs/source/config_files.rst

 With Dockerfiles, a regular Docker build will be performed.
 **If a Dockerfile is present, all other configuration files will be ignored.**

-See the `Binder Documentation <https://mybinder.readthedocs.io/en/latest/dockerfile.html>`_ for best-practices with Dockerfiles.
+See the `Advanced Binder Documentation <https://mybinder.readthedocs.io/en/latest/dockerfile.html>`_ for best-practices with Dockerfiles.